A8: A/B Testing and Finalize – DUE Friday, Dec. 7 @ 12:30am

 Step 6: Create a 1.5-minute Demo Video

 Create a 1.5-minute demo video showing your app in action with voice narration, which will be played during final presentations during the final week of the quarter.
 Keep it short, while showing off your point of view, project concept, and all the main features of your application.
 Record the screen of your app itself in a web browser with screen recording software such as Quicktime on Mac or Camtasia (free limited-time trial download).

 (We will be very strict about enforcing a 1.5-minute time limit for these videos, to be fair to all students.
 Think of this like a hard 'page limit' on written assignments; it is not fair to your classmates if you go over the allotted time, since we have only limited time in class to play the videos.)

 Refer to the rubric to find out what to include in your video, since that is what we will be grading you on.

-We will be playing your video in front of the entire class, so make something you are proud to show off!
+Your TA will be grading your demo video, and you will be showing it off in front of the class too, so make something you are proud to show off!